Main Streets Overlay - 1 Year Review

-City staff are also proposing to amend the boundaries of the Main Streets Overlay to capture portions of main streets that were previously omitted.
-These areas include:
+City staff also amended the boundaries of the Main Streets Overlay to capture portions of main streets that were previously omitted.
+These areas included:

 The City of Edmonton is committed to citizen engagement.

 City staff met with members of community leagues and development industry over a year and a half period between 2017 and 2018.
 During this time, Administration:

 - Notified affected property owners of the rezoning to adjust the existing Overlay boundary and provided them with the opportunity to share their thoughts

 - Circulated 2 drafts of the recommended zoning bylaw changes (from July 6 to August 7, 2018 and October 10 to November 13, 2018) for feedback